ethicalmohit/terraform-aws-sentry/README.md

 # Terraform Sentry Setup

-It will fullfill the requirements of the sentry self hosted setup on aws.
+It will fulfill the requirements of the sentry self-hosted setup on AWS.

 # Resources Supported